RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 ###### start-subtype-item

-### Television broadcast
+### Television program

 ###### start-subtype-content

-Television broadcast (program or series aired live on television, live-streamed online, viewed on demand, or accessed via library database)
+Program or series aired on television, broadcast live, streamed online, or accessed via library database

+#### In-Text Citation: Direct Quote

+The creator's family name and year of publication is needed for an in-text citation.

+The creator can include: director, presenter, writer, producer, or actor, depending on the focus of your discussion.

+To quote from audiovisual material use the format HH:MM:SS as a pinpoint, preceded by a comma.

+> "Reproductions distort.
+Only a few facsimilies don't" (Berger 1972, 08:02).

+#### In-Text Citation: Paraphrase

+(Creator's family name Year)

+> (Perkins 2014)

+> In the episode of *Grand Designs*… (McCloud 2017)

-#### Note rule
+#### Reference list

-{.footnote-indent}Note number.
-Producer's Full Name, “Title of Episode,” *Title of Production*, season number, episode number, directed by Director's Full Name, date aired (Place: Publisher, Year), Medium. {/.footnote-indent}

-OR
+For the reference list:

+- Program titles are italicised, episode titles are enclosed in quotation marks.

+- Include additional contributors if relevant between the Title of Episode and the Aired Date.

+- Include place and publisher/distributor followed by medium if viewed on DVD.

+- Include an accessed date for any online material.

+- Include a URL, name of streaming service, or library database at the end of the citation if viewed online.

-{.footnote-indent}Note number. *Title of Program*, season number, episode number, “Title of Episode”, Date first aired, Producer, Broadcaster, Medium. {/.footnote-indent}
+Creator's Family Name, Given Name, role.
+Year. *Title of Program*.
+Season number, episode number, “Title of Episode.”
+Additional contributors.
+Aired date, on Studio/station.
+Medium.

-##### Note examples

-> {.footnote-indent}1.
-John Berger, “Part 1: Reproductions,” *Ways of Seeing*, episode 1, produced by Michael Dibb, aired January 8 1972 (London: BBC, 1972), accessed July 4, 2021, RMIT Digital Collections. {/.footnote-indent}
->
-> {.footnote-indent}2. *Grand Designs*, series 18, episode 7, “Peak District: Post-Industrial House,” presented by Kevin McCloud, aired October 18, 2017 on Channel 4, television Broadcast. {/.footnote-indent}
->
-> {.footnote-indent}3.
-Hetti Perkins, “Love and Longing,” *Art and Soul*, series 2, episode 3, directed by Steven McGregor, aired July 22 , 2014 (Sydney, NSW: Arthouse Films, 2014), DVD. {/.footnote-indent}

-#### Shortened note rule

-{.footnote-indent}{.footnote-indent}Note Number.
-Family Name, *Short Title*. {/.footnote-indent}

-OR

-{.footnote-indent}Note Number.
-Short Program Name, “Short Title of Episode.” {/.footnote-indent}

-##### Shortened note examples

-> {.footnote-indent}4.
-Berger, "Reproductions." {/.footnote-indent}
->
-> {.footnote-indent}5. *Grand Designs*, “Post-Industrial.” {/.footnote-indent}
->
-> {.footnote-indent}6.
-Perkins, “Love and Longing.” {/.footnote-indent}

-#### Bibliography rule

-{.hanging-indent}Producer's Family Name, Given Name.
-“Title of Episode,” *Production Title*. season number, episode number.
-Directed by Directors Given and Family Names.
-Date aired, Place: Publisher, Year.
-Medium. {/.hanging-indent}

-##### Bibliography examples

-> {.hanging-indent}Berger, John.
-“Part 1: Reproductions”. *Ways of Seeing*.
-Episode 1.
+> Berger, John, presenter.
+1972. *Ways of Seeing*.
+“Part 1: Reproductions.”
 Produced by Michael Dibb.
-Aired 8 January 1972.
-BBC.
+Aired January 8, 1972, on BBC.
 Accessed July 4, 2021.
-RMIT Digital Collections. {/.hanging-indent}
+RMIT Digital Collections.
 >
-> {.hanging-indent}*Grand Designs*.
-Season 18, episode 7.
-“Peak District: Post-Industrial House.”
-Presented by Kevin McCloud.
-Aired October 18, 2017 on Channel 4.
-Television broadcast. {/.hanging-indent}
+> McCloud, Kevin, presenter.
+2017. *Grand Designs*.
+Season 18, episode 7, “Peak District: Post-Industrial House.”
+Aired October 18, 2017, on Channel 4.
+Television Broadcast.
 >
-> {.hanging-indent}Perkins, Hetti.
-“Love and Longing.” *Art and Soul*.
-Season 2, episode 3.
+> Perkins, Hetti, writer and presenter.
+2014. *Art and Soul*.
+Season 2, episode 3, “Love and Longing.”
 Directed by Steven McGregor.
-Aired July 22, 2014 on ABC TV.
-Sydney, NSW: Arthouse Films, 2014.
-DVD. {/.hanging-indent}
+Aired July 22, 2014, on ABC TV.
+Sydney, NSW: Arthouse Films.
+DVD.

+###### end-subtype-content

+###### end-subtype-item

+###### start-subtype-item

+### Radio broadcast

+###### start-subtype-content

+#### In-Text Citation: Direct Quote

+The presenter’s family name and year of broadcast is needed for an in-text citation.

+To quote from audiovisual material use the format HH:MM:SS as a pinpoint, preceded by a comma e.g. Smith (2016, 00:21:18).

+(Presenter's Family Name Year, HH:MM:SS) OR Presenter's Family Name (Year, HH:MM:SS)

+> In the introduction of his segment on mental illness, Paul Barclay states that "\[a\]round half of the Australian population will most likely experience a mental illness in their lifetime" (2017, 00:00:11).

+#### In-Text Citation: Paraphrase

+(Presenter’s Family Name Year)

+> In the 2017 Hawke Lecture, Julia Gillard addressed the need for mental health reform in the form of preventative mental health care (Barclay 2017).

+#### Reference list

+Presenter’s Family Name, Given Name.
+Year broadcast.
+“Episode Title.”
+Date broadcast.
+In *Program Title*.
+Place produced: Network.
+Medium.

+> Barclay, Paul.
+2017.
+"Julia Gillard Calls for More Preventative Mental Health Care."
+October 12, 2017.
+In *Big Ideas*.
+Adelaide, SA: ABC Radio National.
+Radio broadcast.

 ###### end-subtype-content